Property Tax Appeal for Waterfront Property: Challenging Premium Assessments

 Frequently Asked Questions

 Waterfront properties face inflated assessments because assessors apply broad waterfront premiums that may not reflect your specific situation.
-Not all waterfront is equal.
-Factors like water quality, shoreline condition, access type, flood risk, and erosion significantly affect value.
+You can challenge the premium assessment by providing evidence on factors like water quality, shoreline condition, access type, and flood risk.

 Why Waterfront Properties Get Over-Assessed?